What is a ‘Yellowhammer’ cookie? Nutty treat becomes Alabama’s newest state symbol

 - Bake for 10-12 minutes or until set.

-- Spread filling between two cookies, topping with the pecan-topped halves and sandwich together.
+- Spread filling between two cookies, top with the pecan-topped halves, and sandwich together.